To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Going in line with this (haha get it), Italians are just really bad at organization and communication in general.
 Non answered texts, being late, and chaos are all very common in Italy.

 Since many Italians don’t have cars, I guess the whole talking to yourself while walking is the same as talking to yourself while driving?
 I’ve been observing this for a while now, wondering if maybe they were on Bluetooth, but I’m pretty sure they aren’t.
 I talk to myself too, so no judgements, I just usually don’t do it when I’m walking to work.

 And when they do its these weird below the knee tight capri things.
 I really don’t understand the appeal, so I don’ think this is something I will “when in Rome”.
 I’ll stick to dresses (:

 Yes, smoking is around in the states, but we have laws against advertisements and selling to minors.
-For Italians there is no such advertisement law, and cigarettes can be purchased in machines scattered everywhere without need for your own photo ID.
-You can borrow anyone's codice fiscale within a few feet away and get cigarettes at any time of day.
-Almost every Italian I know smokes, and if I can't tell between a group of American girls, and a group of Italian girls, the Italians will have someone who starts smoking.
+For Italians there is no such advertisement law, and cigarettes can be purchased in machines scattered everywhere without need for proof of ID.
+Almost every Italian I know smokes, and if I can’t tell between a group of American girls, and a group of Italian girls, the Italians will have someone who starts smoking.

 Those who don’t smoke either used to, or have switched over to vape.

 Whether it be from shop to shop, or 3rd floor apartment to 2nd floor apartment, Italians will yell across the street to each other instead of crossing to have a conversation.

 Watch your step, especially in Florence where there is almost zero grass in the city center, because people do not pick up dog poop.
 Sidewalks, streets, drains, and doorsteps alike, doggie feces can be found any where.